LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/11-Reducing-Epsilon-NFA-to-NFA.md

 1((1)) --"b"--> 4((4))

+style 5 stroke:green,stroke-width:4px;
 ```
 {{% notice info %}}
-According to step 5 in our algorithm, we now recur on the connected states, which are states 4 and 5.
+According to the last step in our algorithm, we now recur on the connected states, which are states 4 and 5.
 Because they have no epsilon transitions, we can consider their epsilon closures to be a set of 1, their own state.
 These would be `{4}` and `{5}` respectively.
 As a result, the reduction would have no effect.
 We do, however, have to be careful that we haven't already visited this state during the reduction, otherwise we could enter into an infinite loop if there are circular dependencies in our node graph.
 {{% /notice %}}

 If you compare this to our original FSM, you'll find they are functionally identical!
 It's worth stepping through them in your head a few times to convince yourself of this.